noir-lang/noir/docs/docs/dev_docs/wallets/writing_an_account_contract.md

 ## The typescript side of things

-Now that we have a valid Noir account contract, we need to write the typescript glue code that will take care of formatting and authenticating transactions so they can be processed by our contract, as well as deploying the contract during account setup.
+Now that we have a valid Aztec.nr account contract, we need to write the typescript glue code that will take care of formatting and authenticating transactions so they can be processed by our contract, as well as deploying the contract during account setup.
 This takes the form of implementing the `AccountContract` interface:

 #include_code account-contract-interface yarn-project/aztec.js/src/account/contract/index.ts typescript